Alld-t-eliO/Mac_protection_script/README.md

 # Mac_security
-Bash script to analyse you mac's state and security using one command.
+Bash script to analyse you Mac's state and security using one command.